sh4man4ik/ModerationBot/README.md

 # What is it?

-ModerationBot is a Telegram bot that helps moderate messages.
+ModerationBot is a Telegram bot that helps **moderate messages**.

+# How does it work?

+The user sends a message to the bot.
+After that, it is sent to the administrator for moderation.
+If the administrator approves it, the message is posted on the Telegram channel.
+If not, then it is not.

 # Quick Start